 The inspiration for this recipe comes from my trip to New Zealand.
 My husband and I were on a long road trip across the country and stopped at a restaurant/store called Chantal Organics.
 I ordered a bircher muesli and it was amazing.
 Not just the taste but also their presentation of the dish.

-I love adding ingredients with lots of protein content so I got the idea of using silken tofu instead of plant based yogurt in my bircher muesli.
-It turned out great and you can’t really feel the difference, it just adds a creamy texture.
+I love adding ingredients with lots of protein content so I got the idea of using silken tofu instead of plant based yoghurt in my bircher muesli.
+It turned out great and you can’t really taste the silken tofu, it just adds a creaminess to the bircher muesli.

-This is my take on this classic dish with all the beautiful fruits that I love.
-Of course you can personalize it in many ways, substitute the toppings with other fresh or dried fruits, other nuts and seeds.
+This is my take on this classic dish with all the beautiful fruits, nuts and seeds that I love.
+Of course you can personalise it in many ways, substitute the toppings with other fresh or dried fruits, other nuts and seeds.

 Bircher Muesli with Silken Tofu (V, GF)

-- 50 g oats (I used Nairns Gluten Free Scottish Porridge Oats)
+- 50 g porridge oats (I used Nairns Gluten Free Scottish Porridge Oats)

 - 125 g apple grated with skin on